Adidas calls in fitness experts to revive Reebok

 “We’re getting more and more confident about what we’re doing.
 Slowly but surely it’s starting to pay off, as we can see in sales at our stores and in the acceptance of our collections from wholesalers around the world,” he said when Adidas announced its results in August.

 Adidas says it needs several brands to cover the whole of the global sportswear market.
-The Adidas brand is big in soccer and basketball, while Reebok is focused on fitness and fashion.
+The Adidas brand is big in soccer and basketball, while Reebok is focussed on fitness and fashion.

-In addition to the CrossFit tie-up, which includes sponsorship of the CrossFit Games, Reebok has linked with fitness group Les Mills - known for its Bodypump and Bodycombat classes - and the Spartan Race series of obstacle course races.
+Following the CrossFit sponsorship deal, Reebok has linked with fitness group Les Mills - known for its Bodypump and Bodycombat classes - and the Spartan Race series of obstacle course races.

 Such tie-ups have a longer life cycle than other marketing strategies, such as television or print advertisements, Nomura analyst Christopher Walker told Reuters.